hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red_welcome.md

 Except for block argument, no other better way  to achieve my idea?

 [6:59:06](#f5HoGKweOY75gb7IJFof3qmrBErS4mdEdxHNPqD_FAg) <hiiamboris (NOT THIS ONE)>:
 Write your own dialect.
-Or declare 'f' with thousands of literal arguments of type 'unset! integer!' Ì†ΩÌ∏â
+Or declare 'f' with thousands of literal arguments of type 'unset! integer!' üòâ

 [6:59:34](#tI-y8GKFH0AefYYJAYshx7pAn4Me03NoSg_k0v-ugRg) <hiiamboris (NOT THIS ONE)>:
 But latter is a joke.
 Don't do that.